What are Kotatsu and Chabudai?

 The Chabudai

 It is a short-legged table popular in Japan.
-A Chabudai’s height can range from 15cm to 30cm.
-The Japanese design them in a way that they can collapse for easy storage.
+It has a height that can range from 15cm to 30cm.
+The Japanese designed them so they can collapse for easy storage.

 Creating space after using these low tables is easy.
 You only need to fold and keep them away.

-Because you cannot use a standard chair for sitting around a Chabudai, the Japanese use floor chairs or tatami mats.
-The Chabudais come with multiple purposes.
+The Japanese use floor chairs or tatami mats because you cannot use a standard chair for sitting around.
+This table comes with multiple purposes.
 You can use them to;

 • Din